Plant DetailShow Menu

 Description

-Yellow oleander is an upright, evergreen, tropical shrub or small tree in the Apocynaceae family growing to a mature height of 8 feet and a spread of 4 feet.
-The plant is a native of the West Indies, Mexico and parts of Central and South America where, in native environments, will reach heights of 20 to 30 feet.
+Yellow oleander is an upright, evergreen, tropical shrub or small tree in the dogbane family (Apocynaceae) growing to a mature height of 8 feet and a spread of 4 feet.
+The plant is a native of the West Indies, Mexico and parts of Central and South America where it can reach heights of 20 to 30 feet.
 The genus name comes from the Spanish word cascabela meaning small bell in reference to the shape of the flower and the species name honors André Thevet (1502-1592) a French monk who traveled in Brazil and Guiana.

 Insects, Diseases, and Other Plant Problems: Minor insect issues include mealybugs, scale, and aphids.
 Caterpillars are known to chew on the leaves.
 If leaf spot appears on the leaves, remove them from the plant.
-The Apocynaceae family is commonly known as Dogbane and, like most members of that family, Yellow Oleander is toxic.
+Like most members of the dogbane family, yellow oleander is toxic.
 The stems exude a milky sap when cut and all parts of the plant are poisonous if ingested.
 Plant saps can cause allergic skin reactions in some people and smoke from burning plant material can be toxic.
+Use extreme caution growing this plant around children or pets.

 See this plant in the following landscape: